gilbh/Applied_Digital_Research_in_SA_Langs/2024_Summer_TAU/Materials_and_Homework/Lesson_03/README.md

 # 03 Computing Literacy

 ## Power Editors
-For technical editing of Sanskrit files and more https://notepad-plus-plus.org/  (for Windows only, easy to use) https://www.vim.org/  (highly advanced, steep learning curve)
+For technical editing of Sanskrit files and more
+https://notepad-plus-plus.org/  (Windows only, easy to use)
+https://www.vim.org/  (highly advanced, super-poowerful but steep learning curve)

 ## Touch Typing
 https://www.typingclub.com/sportal/program-3/116.play